Choosing the Perfect Forklift Type for Your Operations

 Indoors (Smooth Floors)

 Go with cushion tires.
 These solid rubber tires are perfect for warehouse floors.
-Combine them with an electric forklift for clean, quiet, zero-emission operation.
+Pair with an electric forklift for clean and quiet operation.

 Outdoors (Rough Terrain)